Szymon-Michalak/iOS-Resources/blog/WhatDoesTheMutatingKeywordDo.md

 :::

-In Swift,structsare value types which means the properties contained within are immutable by default.
-So, if we want to be able to modify the values within astruct, we’ll need to use the `mutating` keyword.
-This keyword only applies to **valuetypes** as reference types are not immutable in this way.
+In Swift, `structs` are value types which means the properties contained within are immutable by default.
+So, if we want to be able to modify the values within a `struct`, we’ll need to use the `mutating` keyword.
+This keyword only applies to **value types** as reference types are not immutable in this way.

 Whenever we call a function that uses this keyword and modifies the `struct`'s properties, Swift will generate a new `struct` in-place with the modifications applied and will overwrite our original `struct`.